ScoutTrek/mobile-app/README.md

   yarn install
 ```

+You will need an Android SDK installed to run the front end.
+A good option is [Android Studio](https://developer.android.com/studio)

 Make a copy of the file `.env_ex` and name it as `.env`.
 Then, start the app using:

 ```bash